 Side effects of anti sickness drugs

 Side effects are unwanted or unpleasant effects of a treatment.
 All drugs have side effects.
 Different drugs have different side effects.
 Some side effects are very rare and happen in only a few people.
 Drug companies are obliged by law to list all the side effects that have been reported to them, however rare.
-This can make the list of side effects inside the packet seem very alarming.
-Your doctor or specialist nurse should tell you about the most likely side effects of drugs before you take them.
+This can make the list of side effects inside the drug packet seem very alarming.
+Your doctor or nurse should tell you about the most likely side effects of drugs before you take them.
 If you are worried, you can ask your doctor or nurse for more information.